-Many of these students choose to come to Trinity before the start of term and attend Understanding Ireland: The Semester Start-Up Programme offers an introduction to Dublin, Ireland and Trinity’s academic life before teaching term begins.
+Many of these students choose to come to Trinity before the start of term and attend Understanding Ireland: The Semester Start-Up Programme (SSP).
+The SSP offers an introduction to Dublin, Ireland and Trinity’s academic life before teaching term begins.
 Combining excursions, small group teaching and engaging lectures, Understanding Ireland is a wonderful way to get to know Ireland and Trinity before beginning the academic term.
 The programme is optional and incurs an extra charge to the Study Abroad programme.
-For Autumn-Entry students, the programme runs for three weeks and is worth 5 ECTS.
-For January-entry students, the course runs for one week and is not creditbearing.
+For Autumn entry students, the programme runs for three weeks and is worth 5 ECTS.
+For January entry students, the course runs for one week and is not creditbearing.
 (Please note, this course is not available to Erasmus or EU students).
 To apply to the programme, mark the SSP box on your online application to study abroad at Trinity.

-Trinity runs the Contemporary Global Politics and Internship Programme in partnership with the Consortium for Advanced Studies Abroad.
-This 9-week summer programme, which consists of both a Contemporary Global Politics course taught by Trinity College Dublin faculty and a 6-week unpaid EUSA internship in a variety of disciplines, offers students an extraordinary opportunity to integrate into Irish life through work, study, excursions and opportunities to explore everything Dublin and Ireland have to offer.
-The Programme is run in partnership with the Consortium for Advanced Studies Abroad (CASA), and students must be enrolled at a member institution to apply.
+Trinity also runs the Contemporary Global Politics and Internship Summer Programme in partnership with CASA.
+This 9-week summer programme, which consists of both a Contemporary Global Politics course taught by Trinity College Dublin faculty and a 6-week unpaid EUSA internship in Dublin in a variety of industry sectors.
+Through this tailored combination of study and work, as well as through excursions in and around Dublin, students get to experience Irish life from a number of insider perspectives.
+Students must be enrolled at a CASA member institution to apply.

 Modern Irish Writing January Term Programme

-Trinity’s School of English offers a Modern Irish Writing, which is three weeks in duration and available to international undergraduate students who wish to be introduced to the best of the Irish literary tradition and culture from 1900 to the present day.
+Trinity’s School of English offers a Modern Irish Writing programme to Non-EU Study Abroad students who wish to be introduced to the best of the Irish literary tradition and culture from 1900 to the present day.
 This is a 3-week programme, held in January.
-Please Note: Due to programme dates, this programme cannot be taken in conjunction with Spring semester study abroad at Trinity.
+Please Note: Due to the programme dates, this programme cannot be taken in conjunction with Spring semester Study Abroad at Trinity.